Next Council Meeting

 The Lexington County Judicial Center is now closed to the public.
 Until further notice - and for the health, safety and convenience of the public - Marriage License Applications will be taken by the Probate Court by mail.
 Please find the link for the Marriage Application below:

-If you have already applied and need your marriage license please call the Probate Court at 803-785-8324 and we can either mail it to you or leave it to be picked up at the drive thru at the Clerk of Court’s office.
+If you have already applied and need your marriage license please call the Probate Court at 803-785-8324 and we can either mail it to you or you can make an appointment to pick it up.

 For Estate filing questions - call 803-785-8324 or you may email an estate specialist.
 Please see the list below to email the correct person.
 Estates with a last name beginning with the letter: